deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

         gem "github-pages", group: :jekyll_plugins
         EOF

+1. Install "build dependencies" -- ubuntu packages that will be necessary to install some of the gems.

+        sudo apt install build-dependencies

-   Then, run `bundle install`.
+5. Then, run `bundle install` (_without_ `sudo`!).
 This will generate a new file called `Gemfile.lock`.

 5. You will want to have a file in your repository called `.gitignore` which will prevent you from accidentally committing local-build-related to your github repository.